Ridwan230/Ridwan230.github.io/_pages/about.md

 <Span style="font-size:90%; "> <b>Proceedings of the 2025 Annual Meeting of the Association for Computational Linguistics (ACL), Industry Track </b> </span> <br/>

-This paper presents the first comprehensive study of open-source vision-language models as automatic judges for chart comprehension and reasoning, highlighting their potential as cost-effective evaluators while also exposing persistent biases
+This paper presents the first comprehensive study of open-source vision-language models as automatic judges for chart comprehension and reasoning, highlighting their potential as cost-effective evaluators while also exposing persistent biases.
 </li>

 <li>
-<a href="https://aclanthology.org/2023.emnlp-main.920/">Unveiling the essence of poetry: Introducing a comprehensive dataset and benchmark for poem summarization</a>  <br/>
+<a href="https://aclanthology.org/2023.emnlp-main.920/">Unveiling the Essence of Poetry: Introducing a Comprehensive Dataset and Benchmark for Poem Summarization</a>  <br/>

 <Span style="font-size:90%; "> <b>Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP) </b> </span> <br/>